nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

   Value format is the same as for Java's `-Xms` and `-Xmx` options.
 The script will update the `XROAD_PROXY_PARAMS` property in `/etc/xroad/services/local.properties` file.

-  After running the script, the changes will take effect only after restarting the Security Server.
+  After running the script, the changes will take effect only after restarting the `xroad-proxy` service.

     ```bash
     sudo systemctl restart xroad-proxy